Infineon/mtb-example-wifi-https-server/README.md

  2.1.0   | Updated to support FreeRTOS 10.3.1
  2.2.0   | Added support for the kit CY8CEVAL-062S2-LAI-4373M2 <br>Adding fixes for mDNS errors
  3.0.0   | Updated to BSP v3.X and added support for new kits 4.0.0   | Major update to support ModusToolbox&trade; v3.0.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
  4.1.0   | Added support for the kit CY8CKIT-064B0S2-4343W and CY8CEVAL-062S2-LAI-43439M2
  4.2.0   | Added support for KIT_XMC72_EVK_MUR_43439M2 <br> Updated to support mbedtls v3.4.0 and ModusToolbox&trade; v3.1.
  4.3.0   | Added support for CY8CEVAL-062S2-CYW43022CUB
  4.4.0   | Added support for CY8CEVAL-062S2-MUR-4373M2 and CY8CEVAL-062S2-MUR-4373EM2
  4.5.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
+ 4.6.0   | Updated the http-server to v3.X; Disabled D-cache for XMC7000 based BSPs
 <br>